nadimnawshad/HNet/README.md

 <h3>Applicatio details</h3>
 The application is developed using HTML, CSS, PHP, JS and Python.
 The Application named as HNet.
-HNet mis a web/mobile based application that is used to maintain and monitor a Smart Horticulture Farming.
+HNet is a web/mobile based application that is used to maintain and monitor a Smart Horticulture Farming.
 Smart Horticulture Farming includes an IoT based hydroponic system.
 First a user has to login to the system using his username and password.

 <img src="https://github.com/user-attachments/assets/5541dc80-683d-4aa8-a1e2-6a971e5d3b7e" width="25%">